robertsicoie/spring-boot-google-cloud-platform-examples/README.md

 ```
 mvn clean -DskipTests appengine:run
 ```
 It will start the application on port 8080.
-It will create a local Datastore.
+Data will be stored in a local Datastore.

 To deploy on GCP
 ```